 Green Infrastructure for Stormwater Management in NH Coastal Communities

 The Green Infrastructure Project provides resources and support for communities to improve stormwater management.
 We are supporting pilot projects in six towns and developing workshops, fact sheets and other resources to help communities develop better regulations, train staff and build stormwater treatment systems.

 What is Green Infrastructure?

 Green infrastructure uses natural “green” methods to help reduce problems associated with rain runoff from surfaces that have been altered by people.
 Examples include shrub and tree buffers along streams, engineered systems that treat runoff by infiltrating or filtering the water on site, incentives or education to encourage homeowners to protect soil and water, or regulations that require better stormwater control for new construction.
 For a list of strategies available through this project click here.
 A Complete Community Approach uses green infrastructure throughout all aspects of community planning.

 Why do we care about stormwater and how does Green Infrastructure help?

 Congratulations to our Implementation Communities!

-The project team selected six proposals for funding.
-The communities of Exeter, Stratham, Portsmouth, Rochester, Durham and Brentwood will work with us on projects to improve stormwater management.
+The communities of Exeter, Stratham, Portsmouth, Rochester, Durham and Brentwood were selected to work with us on projects to improve stormwater management.
 See below for descriptions.